 Your pathologist also needs to examine the tumour to make sure it does not have other features that are seen in cancers of the thyroid gland but not seen in NIFTP.
 Pathologists call these features exclusion criteria and they include:

 Once removed completely, the cells in a NIFTP should not be able to spread to other parts of the body.
 Patients with NIFTP alone also do not require additional surgery or treatment with radioactive iodine.

 However, for a small number of patients initially diagnosed with NIFTP, tumour cells will be found later in a lymph node or other part of the body.
-Tumour cells that spread to a lymph node or other part of the body are called a metastasis.
-When this happens, it is likely that a small area of capsular invasion or other exclusion criteria (see above) were not seen when the tumour was examined.
+Tumour cells that spread to a lymph node or other part of the body are called metastasis.
+When this happens, it is likely that a small area of tumour capsule invasion or other exclusion criteria (see above) was not seen when the tumour was examined.
 In this situation, the original diagnosis may need to be changed.

 Lymph nodes are small immune organs located throughout the body.
-Tumour cells can spread to a lymph node through lymphatic channels located in and around the tumour (see above).
+Tumour cells can spread to a lymph node through lymphatic channels located in and around the tumour.
 The movement of tumour cells to a lymph node is called a metastasis.

 Lymph nodes may be removed at the same time as your thyroid gland.
 Your pathologist will examine each lymph node carefully for tumour cells.
 Lymph nodes that show tumour cells are described as positive while those that do not show any tumour called are described as negative.
 Because NIFTP is a pre-cancerous and non-invasive tumour, no tumour cells should be found in any of the lymph nodes examined.